mui/material-ui/docs/src/pages/getting-started/supported-platforms/supported-platforms-es.md

 ## React

 Material-UI supports the most recent versions of React, starting with ^16.8.0 (the one with the hooks).
 Have a look at the older [versions](https://material-ui.com/versions/) for backward compatibility.

+## TypeScript

+Material-UI requires a minimum version of TypeScript 3.2.